avaneev/biteopt/README.md

 dimensions, the required number of iterations increases 9 times, O(N^2).

-This strategy cannot reach 1e-6 optimum in any number of attempts when optimizing these functions: Chen's Bird, Bukin N.6, Cross-Leg-Table, DeVilliersGlasser02.
-These functions are solved in more than 50 attempts (equivalent to random search): Damavandi, Crowned-Cross.
+This strategy cannot reach 1e-6 optimum in any number of attempts when optimizing these functions: Chen's Bird, Bukin N.6.
+These functions are solved in more than 50 attempts (equivalent to random search): Damavandi, Cross-Leg-Table, Crowned-Cross.
+The DeVilliersGlasser02 function is solved in less than 10 attempts, but requires 15000 iterations to converge.
 These N-dimensional functions can only be solved for 2-4 dimensions: DropWave, Salomon, Whitley, XinSheYang03, XinSheYang04, DeflCorrSpring, Quintic, Dixon-Price.

 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be